Xenosaga Episode I: Development

 Xenosaga Episode I was the debut game title of Japanese developer Monolith Soft.
 Company founder Tetsuya Takahashi acted as director and co-writer.
 Takahashi had previously worked at Square on the PlayStation RPG Xenogears.
 Initially planned as a six-part series and despite there being concept work for a sequel, Xenogears was left as a standalone project while Square decided to focus on their established franchises such as Final Fantasy.
 Another stated reason was that Square said they did not have the money available to invest in his concept.
 Following his departure from Square due to disagreeing with their strategy, Takahashi searched for another company which could help him create the game he and others from the Xenogears project envisioned.
 According to producer Hirohide Sugiura, most of the companies they contacted suggested forming Monolith Soft as an independent developer, with only Namco suggesting that they become a subsidiary, and was willing to both fund the production and manage the logistics and marketing, allowing Monolith Soft staff to focus solely on creating the game.
 Following this agreement, Namco helped in the development and marketing of the game.
 While production of the game began following the foundation of Monolith Soft in 2000, Takahashi had been working on the game's concept since 1999, intending it as a spiritual successor to Xenogears rather than a remake or sequel.
 Production at Monolith Soft took two years.
 The development budget apparently reached ¥1 billion—approximately US$7,700,000.

 Xenosaga Episode I was developed by a core team of between 60 and 80 people, expanding to over 100 people at its most active development period.
 Among the staff, twenty of them had previously worked on Xenogears.
 The biggest issue faced when building the team was that they were developing for the PlayStation 2, a console with far more power than any previous console they had worked on.
 A major improvement in Takahashi's view over his work on Xenogears was that he was able to make the entire game using 3D graphics, something he had been unable to do with Xenogears.
 Due to the amount of preparatory work and getting accustomed to the new hardware, actual development did not start until 2000, lasting approximately a year.
 Namco provided development support with the motion capture technology.
+CGI sequences and backgrounds were created by Buildup Entertainment.
 Takahashi later noted that the sheer number of young and inexperienced developers in Monolith Soft negatively impacted development, with the graphics engine being completed only six months before the game's release.
 Prior to its announcement, the game was developed under the working title "Project X".